 “The key question is just how hedged and protected these companies are,” Jack Russo, an analyst at Edward Jones & Co. in St. Louis, said in an interview.
 “The packaged-food companies would be the most impacted” by higher corn prices because fast- food chains are largely operated by franchise owners, who bear the increased commodity costs, he said.

-Coca-Cola and PepsiCo Inc. (PEP) beverages use high-fructose corn syrup, while General Mills and Kellogg Co.
-(K), the maker of Corn Flakes and Pop Tarts, put corn starch and corn meal in cereals and granola bars.
+Coca-Cola and PepsiCo Inc. (PEP:US) beverages use high-fructose corn syrup, while General Mills and Kellogg Co.
+(K:US), the maker of Corn Flakes and Pop Tarts, put corn starch and corn meal in cereals and granola bars.

 Kent Landers, a spokesman for Atlanta-based Coca-Cola, and Kirstie Foster, a spokeswoman for Minneapolis-based General Mills, declined to comment.
 The cost of goods sold will rise 7 percent this year, mostly due to commodity inflation, at Battle Creek, Michigan-based Kellogg, Chief Financial Officer Ron Dissinger said during a conference call on April 26.